The Silent Killer: Devastating Effects of Sepsis

 Renal System Sepsis-associated acute kidney injury is a common complication, characterized by a sudden decline in kidney function.
 This can result in fluid and electrolyte imbalances, accumulation of waste products, and ultimately, kidney failure.

-Central Nervous System Sepsis can cause neuroinflammation and lead to impairment, confusion, delirium, and in severe cases, coma.
+Central Nervous System Sepsis can cause neuroinflammation and lead to cognitive impairment, confusion, delirium, and in severe cases, coma.
 The inflammatory response in the brain can also contribute to long-term cognitive deficits even after recovery from sepsis.

 Immune System Sepsis triggers a dysregulated immune response, leading to systemic inflammation.
 This can result in a cytokine storm, where excessive release of pro-inflammatory molecules can damage tissues and organs, further exacerbating the severity of sepsis.